How does product strategy relate to company strategy? Here are the six key ingredients for a great product strategy.

 “If someone wants to go after Slack, they need to be similar enough to Slack that you’ll perceive them as being switchable”

 Paul: Yeah, I think there’s an interesting distinction there.
 You can do them as well as, or better, obviously.
 Maybe you could even make the argument that you could do it a little bit worse if the unique activities are so strong.
-So there’s a definite relationship there between how different and defensible are the unique activities to pull people in and how much are they willing to sacrifice the similar activities?
+So there’s a definite relationship there between how different and defensible are the unique activities to pull people in and how much they are willing to sacrifice the similar activities.
 And for the most part, if you want someone to switch on the basis of the things they value in the product they’re using already then those similar activities need to be good.

 Des: As in, if someone wants to go after Slack, they need to be similar enough to Slack that you’ll perceive them as being switchable to from Slack.
 So that’s the similarity piece.
 And then they’ll also need a reason why they’re better that Slack just won’t copy and paste, right?